Performance-driven dynamic resource management in E2 VMs

 E2 complements the other VM families we announced earlier this year—general-purpose (N2) and compute-optimized (C2) VMs.
 If your applications require high CPU performance for use-cases like gaming, HPC or single-threaded applications, these VM types offer great per-core performance and larger machine sizes.

 Delivering performant and cost-efficient compute is our bread and butter.
-The E2 machine types are now in beta.
+The E2 machine types are now generally available.
 If you’re ready to get started, check out the E2 docs page and try them out for yourself!